-- •Demonstrate understanding of what they have read and has been read to them by retelling stories and narrative using their own words and vocabulary; - •Anticipate-where appropriate-key events in stories, non fiction, rhymes and poems; - •Use new vocabulary during discussions about stories, non fiction, rhymes and poems and during role play.
+- Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary. - · Anticipate (where appropriate) key events in stories. - Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role play.